solo-io/solo-cop/blogs/workspaces/README.md

 ```

 * **Trim Proxy Config ( performance improvement)** - Scopes service discovery of the sidecar to only the workspace and services that are imported.
 This improves resource usage on the sidecar in large environments and is recommended.
 For Istio users this creates the `Sidecar` resource in each namespace for the Workspace.

+> This feature currently only works if serviceIsolation.enabled=true

 ```yaml
 apiVersion: admin.gloo.solo.io/v2